yannikbuhl/gie/README.md

 This package has been developed independently of and is not in any way associated to GIE or the AGSI/ALSI+ transparency platform.
 Some parts of or calls to the API may exhibit unforeseen behaviour due to the API still being subject to changes.
+The hex sticker to this package has been generated with the use of OpenAI’s image generation.